microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_mma_arm.md

 Azure Arc for servers,  enables you to deploy Azure VM extensions to non-Azure Windows and Linux VMs, giving you a hybrid or multicloud management experience that levels to Azure VMs.

 You can use the Azure Portal, an ARM template, PowerShell script or Azure policies to manage the extension deployment to Arc servers, both Linux and Windows.
-In this guide, you will use an ARM totemplate deploy the Microsoft Monitoring Agent (MMA) to your servers so they are onboarded on Azure Services that leverage this service: Azure Monitor, Azure Security Center, Azure Sentinel, etc.
+In this guide, you will use an ARM template deploy the Microsoft Monitoring Agent (MMA) to your servers so they are onboarded on Azure Services that leverage this service: Azure Monitor, Azure Security Center, Azure Sentinel, etc.

 **Note: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.**